CartoonishVillain/Incapacitated/README.md

 * DownLogging - true or false, does the player die when they log out, if they are incapacitated.

 * ReviveMessage - true or false, does the player receive information in the chat when revived about their stats?

-* FoodReviveList - string, a list of items ids of items that, when consumed, will revive the player (ex: minecraft:enchanted_golden_apple)

-* FoodAdrenalineList - string, a list of item ids of items that, when consumed, will revive the player, but not heal them (no resetting down timers or counts)

-* FoodHealList - string, a list of items ids of items that, when consumed, will reset the amount of times a player can go down before instant death (ex: minecraft:golden_apple)

 * DownTicks - whole number, how many ticks (20 per second if not lagging) can a player persist incapacitated before dying?